List of awards and nominations received by True Detective

-True Detective is an American television crime drama that premiered on January 12, 2014 on the HBO network.
+True Detective is an American crime drama television series that premiered on January 12, 2014, on the HBO network.
 It was created and written by Nic Pizzolatto.
 Conceived as an anthology, each season will be engineered as a disparate, self-contained narrative, employing new cast ensembles and following various sets of characters and settings.

 True Detective was a candidate for television awards in a variety of categories recognizing its writing, acting, production, and direction.
-The show received eleven Primetime Emmy nominations heading into the 2014 Emmy season, scooping up five wins, among them being Outstanding Directing for a Drama Series for Cary Fukunaga.
+The show received eleven Primetime Emmy nominations heading into the 2014 Emmy season, scooping up five wins, among them being Outstanding Directing for a Drama Series for Cary Joji Fukunaga.
 At the 72nd Golden Globe Awards, the show scored three Golden Globe nominations, including Best Actor in a Miniseries or Television Film for Matthew McConaughey and Woody Harrelson and Best Supporting Actress in a Miniseries or Television Film for Michelle Monaghan.
 Other substantial nominations include four TCA Awards (two wins), three Satellite Awards, and a BAFTA (one win).

 McConaughey is the most decorated of the show's actors, with ten nominations.
 Pizzolatto earned two Writers Guild of America Awards (WGAs) for his work as a writer for the series.
 To date, True Detective has been nominated for 37 awards and has won 24.

+Astra TV Awards

+The Astra TV Awards, presented annually by the Hollywood Creative Alliance (HCA), a non-profit organization of critics, entertainment journalists, content creators, industry influencers, and creatives.
+True Detective has received seven nominations.

+BAFTA TV Awards

+The British Academy Television Awards, presented annually by the British Academy of Film and Television Arts (BAFTA), recognize distinguished artistic achievement in British television.
+The branch of awards recognizing technical and production-based work (such as cinematography, editing, and music) are designated as British Academy Television Craft Awards.
+True Detective has won one award.